Send your enquiry.

 - Electrical wiring

-Repairing damage caused by the landlord
+Repairing damage caused by the housing association or council

 In truth, it can be very hard to know for certain, especially as a tenant.
-If you feel like your landlord is shirking their repair responsibilities, you should contact Citizens Advice for confirmation.
+If you feel like your housing association/council is shirking their repair responsibilities, you should contact Citizens Advice for confirmation.
 If the housing disrepair is having a negative impact on your health, then you could also report the issue to the Environmental Health Department.

 A reasonable amount of time depends on the urgency of the situation.
 If you have been left without hot water, heating or there is a serious water leak, then you should not have to wait long.
 For more minor repairs, a reasonable amount of time might be up to three months.